Have questions? Please read through my FAQs prior to booking your appointment.

 This is the process of infusing pigment into the skin to simulate the appearance of natural hair.
 It is considered a tattoo, and permanent makeup.
 Although it is considered permanent makeup, it fades over time.
 Touchups are suggested once every 1-2 years in order to keep the color fresh and shape precise.

-Microblading is meant to be a subtle natural enhancement, and to create fuller more beautiful brows.
+Nano Brows are meant to be a subtle natural enhancement, and to create fuller more beautiful brows.
 It looks most natural on clients who already have semi full brow hair, and are wanting to perfect their shape.
 The more hair you have, the more natural it will appear.

 What are combo and powder brows?